WeZZard/wasm2native/README.md

 ## About the Project

-I set the project to learn the details of building an industrial-level compiler with LLVM technologies and modern compiler architecture brought from the Swift compiler.
-The idea originated from the process that I was trying to do some optimizations for the product of the company that I'm serving for on the level of the Swift compiler.
-I encountered a lot of questions about how to use LLVM in this process.
-Thus I thought that the best way to have answers to these questions is to build a compiler with LLVM technologies and reuse the architecture of the Swift compiler.
+I started the project to learn the details of building an industrial-level compiler with LLVM technologies and modern compiler architecture brought from the Swift compiler.
+The idea originated in the process when I was trying to do some optimizations on the level of the Swift compiler for the product of the company that I'm serving.
+Since I encountered a lot of questions about how to use LLVM in the meanwhile, I brought out the idea that the best way to have answers to those questions is to build a compiler with LLVM technologies and reuse the architecture of the Swift compiler.

-Even though this project started from my interest, it is open for contribution.
+But the project itself is open for contribution though it was started from my interest.

-WebAssembly is chosen because of its simplicity of grammar.
+WebAssembly is chosen because of its simplicity in grammar.
 This can free developers of the project from complex frontend implementations and enables them to focus on the middle-end and backend.